 We are committed to operating our business in accordance with the highest standards of governance and ethics, and the principles of sustainable development.
 We also place a high priority and particular emphasis on the health and safety of our personnel.
 We have operations in a number of countries and across diverse cultures that have the potential to both positively and negatively impact their host communities and nearby populations.
 Our goal is to minimize the negative impacts and maximize the benefits garnered to local populations, while at the same time achieving success from a business perspective.
-We conscientiously strive to operate within a framework of moral principles and values and to engage and interact regularly, and in an open and honest way, with governments, shareholders, employees, local communities, business partners and other stakeholders affected by our operations.
-We have initiated the implementation of the Mining Association of Canada's "Towards Sustainable Mining", a project designed to enhance our community engagement processes, drive industry-leading environmental practices and reinforce our commitment to the safety and health of our employees and surrounding communities.
-We have adopted, among other things, a Global Code of Ethical Conduct and a Global Anti-Corruption Policy, an Environmental Policy and a Corporate Social Responsibility Policy, that formalize how we must conduct our business and interact with stakeholders and others.
-We are aware that our business is in many ways dependent on these various stakeholders and we view establishing relationships of mutual trust and respect as important.
-By building such relationships and conducting ourselves in a transparent manner, we can further the exchange of information, address specific concerns of stakeholders and work cooperatively and effectively towards achieving mutual goals.
-We report annually on our sustainability performance in accordance with the Global Reporting Initiative Standards, with the current report available on Pan American's website at www.panamericansilver.com.
+We conscientiously strive to operate within a framework of moral principles and values and to engage and interact regularly, and in an open and honest way, with governments, shareholders, and employees.
+We have adopted board-level corporate policies that formalize how we must conduct our business and interact with stakeholders and others.
+These policies include our: Global Code of Ethical Conduct, Global Anti-Corruption Policy, Environmental Policy, Corporate Social Responsibility Policy, and Global Human Rights Policy.
+We have also adopted a Supplier Code of Conduct setting out expectations we have of our suppliers.